OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       disjoint sets when it is determined that they are members of the same :term:`equivalence class` under some
       :term:`equivalence relation`.

+   unsolveable problem
+      A problem that can proved impossible to solve on a computer.
+      The classic example is the :term:`halting problem`.

    unsorted list
       A :term:`list` where the records stored in the list can appear